^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Extraction of the fetus by the head with the help of a special vacuum apparatus is called vacuum extraction.
-The operation of vacuum extraction of the fetus is the delivery method.
+Extraction of the fetus by the head using a special vacuum device is called vacuum extraction.
+The operation of vacuum extraction of the fetus is a labor-releasing operation.

-As is known, the most frequent cause of perinatal morbidity and mortality is fetal oxygen deficiency during childbirth and birth trauma.
-According to extensive statistics, oxygen starvation of the fetus and craniocerebral trauma account for 50-70% of all deaths of children under one year.
+As is known, the most common cause of perinatal morbidity and mortality is fetal oxygen deficiency during labor and birth trauma.
+According to extensive statistics, fetal oxygen starvation and craniocerebral trauma account for 50-70% of all mortality in children under one year of age.

-Vacuum extraction of the fetus is one of the most common birth-giving operations in Ukraine.
-The vacuum extractor is used on average in 1,3-3,6% in relation to all sorts in obstetric institutions of the country.
-However, despite the extensive use of the vacuum extractor in continental Europe and the Scandinavian countries, it should be noted that in most countries that speak English, it remains an unpopular operation.
-In the US, there is a very restrained attitude toward the operation of vacuum extraction of the fetus compared to obstetric forceps.
-This advantage was further strengthened in favor of obstetric forceps after reports of severe fetal injury due to the vacuum extraction of the fetus appeared in the literature.
+Vacuum extraction of the fetus is one of the most common obstetric surgeries in Ukraine.
+The vacuum extractor is used on average in 1.3-3.6% of all births in maternity hospitals in the country.
+However, despite the widespread use of the vacuum extractor in continental Europe and Scandinavian countries, it should be noted that in most English-speaking countries it remains an unpopular operation.
+In the United States, there is an extremely reserved attitude towards the operation of vacuum extraction of the fetus compared to obstetric forceps.
+This advantage was further strengthened in favor of obstetric forceps after reports of severe fetal trauma caused by the operation of vacuum extraction of the fetus appeared in the literature.

-American midwives rarely use the vacuum extraction of the fetus.
-This, apparently, is due to a number of reasons.
-First, the national preference for obstetric forceps in the United States depends on the settings taught in midwifery.
-Secondly, some midwives, including domestic ones, overestimated the significance of this operation and it began to be used according to extended indications, which was not always justified and in some cases led to unfavorable results that were revealed in the integrated study of newborns and in the analysis of distant results.
-Therefore, the positive feedback of many midwives who first used this operation was replaced by a more restrained assessment of it and even to a certain extent the negative attitude of some specialists to it in connection with the increase in the number of children with central nervous system damage after surgical delivery by this method.
+American obstetricians very rarely use the operation of vacuum extraction of the fetus.
+This is apparently due to a number of reasons.
+Firstly, the national preference for obstetric forceps in the United States depends on the principles taught in obstetrics.
+Secondly, some obstetricians, including domestic ones, overestimated the importance of this operation and began to use it for expanded indications, which was not always justified and in some cases led to unfavorable results that were revealed during a comprehensive examination of newborns and during an analysis of remote results.
+Therefore, the positive reviews of many obstetricians who first used this operation were replaced by a more restrained assessment of it and even to a certain extent a negative attitude towards it from some specialists due to the increase in the number of children with damage to the central nervous system after operative delivery by this method.

-However, up to now there is no unified assessment of the use of this operation, the immediate and remote consequences of the physical and neuropsychological development of a newborn child have not been studied in detail.
-This is all the more important because in some obstetric situations (if urgent delivery is necessary, when the time for the operation of the caesarean section is missed or there are contraindications for it, and the head is not available for imposing obstetric forceps due to its high location) vacuum extraction of the fetus is the only possible operation for the birth of a living child.
-Some authors in monographs devoted to craniotomy in modern obstetrics believe that the latter can be considered shown if there is an immediate threat to the life of the mother in the presence of contraindications to caesarean section or other surgical interventions (the imposition of obstetric forceps, the classical turn, etc.).
+However, to this day there is no unified assessment of the use of this operation, and the immediate and remote consequences of the physical and neuropsychic development of the newborn child have not been studied in detail.
+This is all the more important because in some obstetric situations (if there is a need for urgent delivery, when the moment for a cesarean section has been missed or there are contraindications for it, and the head is inaccessible for the application of obstetric forceps due to its high position) vacuum extraction of the fetus is the only possible operation for the birth of a living child.
+Some authors in monographs devoted to craniotomy in modern obstetrics believe that the latter can be considered indicated if there is an immediate threat to the life of the mother in the presence of contraindications to a cesarean section or other surgical interventions (application of obstetric forceps, classic rotation, etc.).

-Therefore, the obstetrician must in the particular situation choose the most careful method of delivery for both the mother and the fetus.
+Therefore, the obstetrician must, in a specific situation, choose the most gentle method of delivery for both the mother and the fetus.

-In recent years, for the treatment of fetal intrapartum hypoxia, especially in cases of abnormal utero-placental or feto-placental circulation, when methods of treating fetal hypoxia through exposure to the fetus through the maternal organism are often ineffective, the method of craniocerebral fetal hypothermia, which directly affects the fetus with the aim of increasing the resistance of the brain to oxygen starvation and preventing the pathological consequences of oxygen deficiency.
-However, in the available literature there are no works devoted to craniocerebral fetal hypothermia in operative obstetrics.
-To this end, the "Vacuum-hypotherm-extractor" apparatus was developed and developed, as well as the technique of vacuum hypothermic-extraction of the fetus.
-The device allows simultaneous production of craniocerebral hypothermia of the fetus and obstetric operations, in particular, vacuum extraction of the fetus.
+In recent years, the method of craniocerebral hypothermia of the fetus has been successfully used to treat intranatal fetal hypoxia, especially in cases of uteroplacental or fetoplacental blood flow disorders, when methods of treating fetal hypoxia by influencing the fetus through the mother's body are often ineffective.
+This method allows for direct influence on the fetus in order to increase the brain's resistance to oxygen starvation and prevent pathological consequences of oxygen deficiency.
+However, the available literature does not contain any works devoted to craniocerebral hypothermia of the fetus in surgical obstetrics.
+For this purpose, the Vacuum-Hypotherm-Extractor device was developed and created, as well as the technique of vacuum-hypotherm-extraction of the fetus.
+The device allows for simultaneous craniocerebral hypothermia of the fetus and obstetric operations, in particular, vacuum extraction of the fetus.

-The use of simultaneous hypothermia of the fetus during vacuum extraction can reduce the intensity of oxidative and enzymatic processes, slow the development of acidosis, minimize the so-called "biochemical" trauma associated with it, reduce the blood flow and volume flow, improve microcirculation and prevent the development of posthypoxic brain edema.
-Staying the fetus under the protection of hypothermia makes it possible to extend the time interval for the production of vacuum extraction of the fetus, to perform less forced traction compared to the usual vacuum extraction of the fetus.
-The new technique of surgery allows the most careful delivery of the delivery, minimizing the possibility of both biochemical and mechanical craniocerebral trauma of the fetus.
-Noting the expediency of using the developed vacuum hypothermic extractor in obstetric practice, Academician MS Malinovskii wrote that "simultaneous craniocerebral hypothermia is very important for increasing the resistance of the brain tissue to oxygen deficiency and preventing the occurrence of trauma during vacuum extraction."
+The use of simultaneous fetal hypothermia during vacuum extraction allows to reduce the intensity of oxidative and enzymatic processes, slow down the development of acidosis, minimize the so-called "biochemical" injury associated with it, reduce the blood flow rate and volumetric blood flow, improve microcirculation and prevent the development of post-hypoxic cerebral edema.
+Keeping the fetus under the protection of hypothermia makes it possible to extend the time interval for performing vacuum extraction of the fetus, to carry out less forced tractions compared to conventional vacuum extraction of the fetus.
+The new surgical technique allows for the most careful delivery, minimizing the possibility of both biochemical and mechanical craniocerebral injury of the fetus.
+Noting the advisability of using the developed vacuum-hypotherm extractor in obstetric practice, Academician M.S.
+Malinovsky wrote that “simultaneous craniocerebral hypothermia is very important for increasing the resistance of brain tissue to oxygen deficiency and preventing the occurrence of injuries during vacuum extraction.”

-When determining the site of the operation of vacuum extraction of the fetus in modern obstetrics, the number of pathological conditions in pregnant and parturient women has not decreased, and the frequency of surgical methods of delivery has not decreased.
-Only the specific weight of individual pathological conditions has changed, which to some extent can complicate the course of pregnancy and childbirth.
-In addition, a significant increase in indications for the use of a vacuum extractor in individual maternity facilities (up to 6-10% in relation to all genera) did not reduce perinatal mortality and pathology therein.
-The possibility of using a vacuum extractor, which is used in maternity hospitals of Ukraine in 15-35 cases per 1000 births, was soberly evaluated.
+When determining the location of the fetal vacuum extraction operation in modern obstetrics, the number of pathological conditions in pregnant women and women in labor has not decreased and the frequency of surgical methods of delivery has not decreased.
+Only the proportion of individual pathological conditions has changed, which to one degree or another can complicate the course of pregnancy and childbirth.
+In addition, a significant expansion of indications for the use of a vacuum extractor in individual maternity institutions (up to 6-10% in relation to all births) has not reduced perinatal mortality and pathology in them.
+The possibilities of using a vacuum extractor, which is used in maternity hospitals in Ukraine in 15-35 cases per 1000 births, were soberly assessed.

-Vacuum extraction of the fetus does not replace obstetric forceps, it is an independent operation, the application of which has its own testimony, conditions and consequences.
-This operation is theoretically justified and, if carried out correctly, does not increase the trauma of the fetus in comparison with other delivery operations that extract the fetus through the birth canal.
-At the same time, it should be noted that at present there is no preferential tendency to the operation of forceps application in comparison with the vacuum extraction operation of the fetus.
+Vacuum extraction of the fetus does not replace obstetric forceps, it is an independent operation, the use of which has its own indications, conditions and consequences.
+This operation is theoretically justified and, if carried out correctly, does not increase the trauma to the fetus in comparison with other obstetric operations that extract the fetus through the birth canal.
+At the same time, it should be noted that at present there is no preferential trend towards the operation of applying forceps in comparison with the operation of vacuum extraction of the fetus.

 Indications for vacuum extraction of the fetus

-On the part of the mother - complications of pregnancy, childbirth or somatic pathology, which require the reduction of the second period of labor:
+On the mother's side - complications of pregnancy, childbirth or somatic pathology that require shortening the second stage of labor:

-• weakness of labor during the second stage of labor;
+• weakness of labor activity in the second stage of labor;

-• infectious-septic diseases with a violation of the general condition of women, high body temperature.
+• infectious and septic diseases with a deterioration in the general condition of the woman, high body temperature.

-On the part of the fetus: progressive acute hypoxia (distress) of the fetus in the second stage of labor with the inability to perform cesarean section.
+From the fetus: progressive acute hypoxia (distress) of the fetus in the second stage of labor when it is impossible to perform a cesarean section.

 Conditions for performing vacuum extraction of the fetus